YousofHajHasan/Football__Possession/README.md

 Now, I have the players and ball bounding boxes, so I need to start by calculating the distance between the bottom corners of the players and the center of the ball based on a specific threshold.
 The closest player to the ball will be classified as the player with the ball.

-**_For the next calculations, see the implementation of the CalPossession function in Possession.py file_**
+**_For the next calculations, see the implementation of the CalPossession function in the Possession.py file_**

 #### **My method is a points-based system to track possession over time.**